 Heart disease risk

-High intake of saturated fats, cholesterol, and salt increases heart disease risk.
+Consuming high amounts of saturated fats, cholesterol, and salt can increase the risk of developing heart disease.
 People with high blood pressure may consider reduced-fat cheese as part of a balanced diet.

 Type 2 diabetes